 - considered the work performed by the Council's valuers, including the adequacy of the scope of the work performed, their professional capabilities and the results of their work: - sample tested key asset information used by the valuers in performing their valuation (e.g. floor plans to support valuations based on price per square metre); - considered the annual cycle of valuations to ensure that assets have been valued within a 5 year rolling programme as required by the Code for PPE and annually for IP.
-We also considered if there are any specific changes to assets that have occurred and that these have been communicated to the valuer; - reviewed assets not subject to valuation in 2018/19 to confirm that the remaining asset base is not materially misstated; - considered changes to useful economic lives as a result of the most recent valuation; and - tested that accounting entries have been correctly processed in the financial statements. - We have one area of work ongoing which relates to how the Council has satisfied itself on the material accuracy of valuations in the statements where assets were not valued in 2018/19, in line with the CIPFA code of local government accounting.
-We have raised queries about this in relation to PPE balances and are awaiting the Council's response.
-Depending on the responses to these queries further adjustments may arise.
+We also considered if there are any specific changes to assets that have occurred and that these have been communicated to the valuer; - reviewed assets not subject to valuation in 2018/19 to confirm that the remaining asset base is not materially misstated; - considered changes to useful economic lives as a result of the most recent valuation; - tested that accounting entries have been correctly processed in the financial statements, and - We have one area which is in the process of being finalised.
+This relates to the valuation of community centres, which we have referred to our EY specialist team.
+Our specialists have considered the valuation methodology of Existing Use Value (EUV) applied to community centres, and we believe that given the limited market information for such properties, a more appropriate valuation methodology would be Depreciated Replacement Cost (DRC).
+A DRC valuation recognises the specialist nature of such assets.
+The external valuer has supplied revised DRC valuations for the community centres and the finance team will make the required changes which will result in a material increase in the value of the Council's PPE balance.
+We will update the Audit Committee on the impact of the changes made at the meeting on 25 November.